andyi2it/website/docs/modelserving/v1beta1/torchserve/README.md

     {"predictions": [2]}Handling connection for 8080
     ```

-You can notice that when the request hits the canary revision it fails, this is because that the new revision requires the v2 inference input [mnist_v2.json](./mnist_v2.json) which is a breaking change, in addition the traffic is randomly splitted between the two revisions according to the specified traffic percentage.
+You can notice that when the request hits the canary revision it fails, this is because that the new revision requires the v2 inference input [mnist_v2.json](./mnist_v2.json) which is a breaking change, in addition the traffic is randomly split between the two revisions according to the specified traffic percentage.
 In this case you should rollout the canary model with **0 canaryTrafficPercent** and use the **latest** tagged url to test the canary model before moving the full traffic to the new model.

 === "kubectl"
 ```bash